 Additionally, OSU's renewable energy certificate provider, Bonneville Environmental Foundation, is making a special offer of discounted green tags for OSU students, faculty, staff, and affiliates.
 A promotional code is required to get the 20% discount.
 Contact us to get your promo code, then purchase your green tags in your desired amount.

-In 2012, two large ground-mounted solar electric (photovoltaic) arrays were installed on agricultural lands operated by Oregon State University as part of “Solar by Degrees,” a large-scale photovoltaic power program coordinated by the Oregon University System.
+Since 2013, five large grid-tied, ground-mounted solar electric (photovoltaic) arrays have been installed on agricultural lands operated by Oregon State University as part of “Solar by Degrees,” a large-scale photovoltaic power program coordinated by the Oregon University System.
 OSU was the first to install and have operational solar arrays.
 See the OSU press release.

 The 289.17 kilowatt array is located adjacent to the bike path just east of the Benton County Fairgrounds on 53rd Street, west of the main campus.
 Click the link above for real-time solar production on SolarCity's SolarGuard site.
 Partners for this installation include the Laboratory Animal Resources Center and the Department of Animal and Rangeland Sciences.

-The two arrays produce more than 880,000 kilowatt hours annually, combined.
-According to the US EPA’s Greenhouse Gas Equivalencies Calculator, that is equivalent to reducing carbon dioxide emissions from 69,606 gallons of gasoline, eliminating greenhouse gas emissions from 129 passenger vehicles, or offsetting CO2 emissions from the electricity use of 93 homes for a year.
+The five arrays produce around 3,286,780 kilowatt hours annually, combined.
+According to the US EPA’s Greenhouse Gas Equivalencies Calculator, that is equivalent to reducing carbon dioxide emissions from 255,025 gallons of gasoline, eliminating greenhouse gas emissions from 477 passenger vehicles, or offsetting CO2 emissions from the electricity use of 312 homes for a year.

 Under a power purchase agreement, OSU is leasing land to SolarCity, which installs, owns, maintains and operates solar equipment tied to the electric grid “downstream” from OSU electric meters.
 OSU purchases renewable electricity generated by the solar equipment at a rate lower than from the local utility, Trelstad said, but still relies on the utility to provide whatever power is needed beyond what the solar system can produce.